naishtech/platform-agnostic-typescript-template/README.md

 # 8. Adding firebase functions support

 - Firebase functions should be engineered in a different project/repository.
-If this project is of interest we will consider releasing our firebase functions template, until then, here's a decent firebase TypeScript template to get you started:
+If PATT is of interest we will consider releasing our firebase functions template, until then, here's a decent firebase TypeScript template to get you started:

 https://github.com/firebase/functions-samples/tree/master/typescript-getting-started